ondemandenv/.github/profile/README.md

 ## Challenges & Motivation

+In today’s distributed systems, the challenge isn't technology - it's actually maintaining clear boundaries and enabling rapid innovation.
+I’m building the platform that revolutionizes service-oriented architecture by starting with contracts first, creating focused spaces for both engineers and AI agents to work effectively.

+I’ve developed a powerful platform that transforms how teams build and manage distributed systems.
+The platform enables developers to instantly create isolated environments for any service with all infrastructure and dependencies.

+What sets this apart is my contract-first approach: services define clear boundaries and interfaces upfront, which the platform uses to manage environments and dependencies automatically.

+I have a working prototype with the key capabilities like:
+Instant environment provisioning based on service contracts Automated dependency and configuration management
+Full isolation between environments for safe experimentation and testing Because each service's context and boundaries are clearly defined, both engineers and AI agents can work more effectively within the bounded contexts.
+I’m working on context-aware AI agents that understand service boundaries and contracts.
+I need partners to take over non tech parts of the business and more engineers to perfect the platform.

 Distributed systems like SOA/microservice are very difficult to develop, each service can take many parts to work, services can depend on each other for various reasons, this brings up the problems: